kris2475/Prof_Certificate/README.md

 ## EXPLANATION

 The project uses a Human Activity Recognition dataset from Universit`a degli Studi di Genova.
-It is uses sensor accelerometer and gyropscope sensor data from a smart phone to predict the following human activities: 'Walking', 'Walking Upstairs', 'Walking Downstairs', 'Sitting', 'Standing', 'Laying'.
+It is uses accelerometer and gyropscope sensor data from a smart phone to predict the following human activities: 'Walking', 'Walking Upstairs', 'Walking Downstairs', 'Sitting', 'Standing', 'Laying'.

 ## DATA
 The dataset that I used was produced by Davide Anguita et al of the Universit`a degli Studi di Genova.